APPROPRIATE PREPARATION FOR HEALTHCARE EXECUTIVE MANAGEMENT POSITIONS FOR ALL NEW ENTRANTS TO THE FIELD

 - Face-to-face instructional time and field experience are important components of education and are needed to prepare leaders for the demands of leadership.
 Communication and leadership skills—essential to the success of healthcare managers today—are enhanced through face-to-face interaction.

 - Adding a structured experiential learning experience to one's formal academic education leads to more skillful and fully developed professional practitioners.
 It is preferred that graduate students complete a postgraduate fellowship or residency, but at a minimum, the program should require field experience attained through project-based work or an internship that requires the student to interact with healthcare professionals and organizations.
 In addition to early careerists, clinicians and executives transitioning from other fields should seek hands-on healthcare executive management experiences that give them exposure to the management challenges and best practices that are needed to run a successful healthcare organization.

-- Healthcare executives and employers contribute to the success and development of future leaders by providing postgraduate fellowship experiences.
-Fellowships help transition a young professional from the world of academic learning to real world experiences.
-Fellows can make a meaningful contribution to the organization when the fellow is assigned real projects that cross organizational lines.
-Employers are encouraged to offer these opportunities to assist the entry of students to the field of healthcare management.
-Employers must also be aware of the rigor of CAHME-accredited programs and the advantages of hiring graduates of CAHME-accredited programs.
-Healthcare executives share responsibility to elevate both students and stakeholders on the best pathway for success.
+Healthcare executives and employers contribute to the success and development of future leaders by providing postgraduate fellowship experiences.
+Fellowships help transition a young professional from the world of academic learning to real-world experiences.
+A Fellow can make a meaningful contribution to the organization when he or she is assigned real projects that cross organizational lines.
+Employers are encouraged to offer these opportunities to assist the entry of students into the field of healthcare management.
+Employers must also be aware of the rigor of accredited programs, such as those accredited by CAHME, and the advantages of hiring accredited programs' graduates Healthcare executives share responsibility to elevate both students and stakeholders on the best pathway for success.

-- Training on resume writing and job search preparation.
+- Training on resume writing and job search preparation and interviewing skills.

-- Working with alumni and others in placing students.
+- Working with alumni and others in placing students in healthcare organizations.